Doug Gilmour: Calgary Flames

 Gilmour's legal situation progressed throughout the early part of the 1988–89 NHL season as he began his career with the Flames: He and his wife countersued his accusers for slander and libel in October, and a grand jury was convened to investigate whether criminal charges were warranted.
 Gilmour denied the allegations and by the end of the year, the grand jury chose not to indict Gilmour.
 The lawsuit was dropped shortly after, and Gilmour stated that he was moving on from the ordeal.

 On the ice, Gilmour tied with Håkan Loob for second in team scoring with 85 points, behind Joe Mullen's 110 as the Flames won the Presidents' Trophy as the top regular season team in the NHL.
-Gilmour played a pivotal role in the Flames' run to the 1989 Stanley Cup Finals; he was particularly effective in Calgary's second round series against the Los Angeles Kings where he scored or assisted on key goals in three of the four games while playing an effective role in preventing the Kings' star Wayne Gretzky from establishing his own offensive game.
+Gilmour played a pivotal role in the Flames' run to the 1989 Stanley Cup Final; he was particularly effective in Calgary's second round series against the Los Angeles Kings where he scored or assisted on key goals in three of the four games while playing an effective role in preventing the Kings' star Wayne Gretzky from establishing his own offensive game.
 Gilmour recorded 11 goals and 11 assists in 22 games during the Flames' playoff run.
 In the sixth game of the final, against the Montreal Canadiens, he scored two goals – including the championship winning tally – in a 4–2 victory that clinched the Flames first Stanley Cup.

 Early in the 1989–90 season, Gilmour was again part of goal-scoring history.
 He scored a shorthanded goal with 15 seconds remaining in regulation time, followed four seconds later by teammate Paul Ranheim.
 The two goals salvaged an 8–8 tie in the October 17, 1989, contest against the Quebec Nordiques.
 It tied an NHL record for fastest two goals by one team (since broken), and remains the record for fastest two shorthanded goals.
 He completed the season as the team's leader in assists with 67, and second in points at 91.
 The Flames named Gilmour one of the team's captains for the 1990–91 season, a year in which he surpassed 600 games and 600 points for his career.
 He also became embroiled in a physical melee with Los Angeles Kings assistant coach Tom Webster late in the season.
 An argument between the two teams escalated into a physical altercation; Gilmour was suspended two games for shoving Webster, while the coach received four for punching Gilmour.